hasuwini77/Node_Magic_V1/readme.md

 - Use Partials ALOT
 - Use of templates
 - Responsive
-- Only Home is hardcoded
+- Only Home is hardcoded$$
 - data passed using locals - conditional logic
 - consistend coding
 - Sub pages should use same template! -__-;
 - Fix the buycheap and buylegends to use one template
+- Switch Carousels on Vintage and modern